ngti/scc-static-app/README.md

 ## Deployment

 This project is deployed using GitHub Pages, under the NGTI organisation account.
-The DNS records for swissclimatechallenge.ch are managed by <dns.admin@swisscom.com>
+The DNS records for swissclimatechallenge.ch are managed by <dns.admin@swisscom.com>.

-The DNS record must be configured as follows to point to GitHub Pages:
+The DNS record must be configured as follows to point the `app.swissclimatechallenge.ch` subdomain to GitHub Pages:

-- **Type**: CNAME
+- **Type**: `CNAME`
-- **Name**: app.swissclimatechallenge.ch
+- **Name**: `app.swissclimatechallenge.ch`
 - **Value**: `ngti.github.io`

+To point the `swissclimatechallenge.ch` apex domain to GitHub Pages, follow the instructions in [Manage a custom domain](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).

 ## Usage Instructions